emilbratt/shelf_value_retail/update_shelf_value/Readme.txt

 Written: 20.07.2020 Emil B. Børsting
 This script is meant to run on Raspberry Pi.
-Only tested in Pi 3B.
+Only tested on Pi 3B.

 Keep in mind that this script is used for our retail store that uses MSSQL server with our tables and columns and the